donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 .. figure:: images/cd5.png

-You will be asked to provide the username and password of your :ref:`data access account <data-access-account>` (Attention: here you need the one-time password, not the same password for your institute account!) to login window of Cyberduck.
+You will be asked to provide the username and password of your :ref:`data access account <data-access-account>` to login window of Cyberduck.
 In that window, make sure you tick the option Save password (MacOSX: "Add to Keychain").

 .. figure:: images/cd6.png